 Following fields that should be included in any index pattern:

 Each of the indexes are based on a previous definition.
 This is declared in CSV format with two columns: name and type.

-More information at the Schema README file.
+More information at the Schema directory.

 How this info was retrieved

 These json files were retrieved taking advantage of the toolchain provided in the grimoirelab project in GitHub.
 Specifically the script GrimoireELK/utils/kidash.py.